lfit/itpol/linux-workstation-security.md

 You should install the following Firefox add-ons:

-- [ ] NoScript _(ESSENTIAL)_
-  - NoScript prevents active content from loading, except from user whitelisted domains.
-It is a great hassle to use with your default browser (though offers really good security benefits), so we recommend only enabling it on the browser you use to access work-related sites.

 - [ ] Privacy Badger _(ESSENTIAL)_
   - EFF's Privacy Badger will prevent most external trackers and ad platforms from being loaded, which will help avoid compromises on these tracking